chrischow/key-thrusting/README.md

 11. Maximize turn-key e-services to deploy optional cohesive archive.
 12. Harness compelling solutions to extend integrated 3rd generation moratorium.
 13. ...and many more!

+## About
+Key-Thrusting is a simple app that uses [Faker](https://fakerjs.dev/) to generate a series of three BS phrases.